threeal/assertion-cmake/README.md

 # Assertion.cmake

-A [CMake](https://cmake.org/) module that contains a collection of assertion functions for testing purposes.
+A [CMake](https://cmake.org/) module containing a collection of assertion functions for testing purposes.

 ## License